yingyonghui/CommPath/README.md

 This dataset consists of 3 varibles, 2 of which are required for CommPath input:
 ***tumor.expr*** : the expression matrix of gene * cell.
 Expression values are required to be first normalized by the library-size and log-transformed;
-***tumor.label*** : a vector of lables indicating identity classes of cells in the expression matrix, and the order of lables should match the order of cells in the expression matrix.
+***tumor.label*** : a vector of labels indicating identity classes of cells in the expression matrix, and the order of labels should match the order of cells in the expression matrix.
 The remaining one variable ***tumor.obj*** is the CommPath object created from ***tumor.expr*** and ***tumor.label*** and processed by CommPath standard procedures.
 This variable would be temporarily ignored since we will recreate it by the following steps.
 #### Identification of marker ligands and receptors
 We start CommPath analysis by creating a CommPath object: